The Discussion Settings are used to control readers comments on your site.

 The comment blacklist works the same as comment moderation except the comment is marked as spam instead of held for moderation.

-The avatar settings control how avatars are displayed on your blog.
+The avatar settings control how avatars are displayed on your site.

 The avatar display option lets you control whether avatars are or aren’t displayed next to comments.